An “Appraisal” is an act that measures the employee’s performance based on the predefined goals

 For instance, a company conducted the annual performance appraisal process.

-An organizational appraisal can be categorized into the following types based on where and how they are performed.
+An organizational appraisal can be categorized into the following types based on where and how

 The following skills should be considered during an appraisal cycle.